Constrained Controller and Observer Design by Inverse Optimality

 \section{Conclusions}

-In this paper we have discussed the problem of designing a cost function for LQR/MPC that yields a control law matching an assigned linear controller.
-We have proven that the problem can be solved exactly for all stabilizing controllers, proposing various solutions in discrete and continuous time and in state-space and input-output form.
-Additionally, we have provided three approaches to compute the desired cost by solving a convex SDP.
-Moreover, we have proven that the results also extend to linear observers, which can be matched by a Kalman filter or MHE.
-Finally, we have discussed the practical implementation of the matching procedure by means of four examples.
+This paper analyzed how to design a LQR/MPC cost function that results in a prescribed linear control law.
+We have proven that the problem can be solved exactly for all stabilizing linear controllers, both in state-space and input-output form, and provided three approaches to compute the desired cost by solving a convex SDP.
+The results also extend to linear observers, which can be matched by a Kalman filter or MHE.

-Future research will be devoted to extending the proposed technique in a purely data-driven context, for example to solve imitation learning problems.

-\begin{IEEEbiography}[{ }]{Mario Zanon} received the Master's degree in Mechatronics from the University of Trento, and the Dipl\^{o}me d'Ing\'{e}nieur from the Ecole Centrale Paris, in 2010.
-After research stays at the KU Leuven, University of Bayreuth, Chalmers University, and the University of Freiburg he received the Ph.D. degree in Electrical Engineering from the KU Leuven in November 2015.
-He held a Post-Doc researcher position at Chalmers University until the end of 2017 and is now Assistant Professor at the IMT School for Advanced Studies Lucca.
-His research interests include numerical methods for optimization, economic MPC, optimal control and estimation of nonlinear dynamic systems, in particular for aerospace and automotive applications. \end{IEEEbiography}